Antipode-SOSP23/antipode-post-notification/README.md

 For each resource configuration, do not forget to set up the correct endpoints in the corresponding sections (lambda and datastores) in the `connection_info.yaml` file.

-**WARNING:** In AWS, go to Service Quotas, AWS Lambda and make sure the applie quota value of concurrent executions is set to 1000 in all regions listed in the following sections.
+**WARNING:** In AWS, go to Service Quotas, AWS Lambda and make sure the apply quota value of concurrent executions is set to 1000 in all regions listed in the following sections.

 #### IAM

 1. Create a role named `antipode-cloudformation-admin` (name is defined at the end):
-    - Trusted Entity Type: AWS Service
+    - Trusted Entity Type: `AWS Service`
-    - Use Case: search and select CloudFormation
+    - Use Case: search and select `CloudFormation`
-    - Next, add the following permission policy: Administrator Access
+    - Next, add the following permission policy: `Administrator Access`
 2. Create a role named `antipode-lambda-admin` (name is defined at the end):
-    - Trusted Entity Type: AWS Service
+    - Trusted Entity Type: `AWS Service`
-    - Use Case: Lambda
+    - Use Case: `Lambda`
     - Next, add the following permission policies:
-        - Administrator Access
+        - `Administrator Access`
-        - AmazonDynamoDBFullAccess
+        - `AmazonDynamoDBFullAccess`
-        - AmazonEC2FullAccess
+        - `AmazonEC2FullAccess`
-        - AmazonElastiCacheFullAccess
+        - `AmazonElastiCacheFullAccess`
-        - AmazonSNSFullAccess
+        - `AmazonSNSFullAccess`
-        - AmazonSQSFullAccess
+        - `AmazonSQSFullAccess`
-        - AmazonVPCFullAccess
+        - `AmazonVPCFullAccess`
-        - AmazonMQFullAccess
+        - `AmazonMQFullAccess`
-        - AWSLambda_FullAccess
+        - `AWSLambda_FullAccess`
 3. Create a role named `antipode-s3-admin` (name is defined at the end):
-    - Trusted Entity Type: AWS Service
+    - Trusted Entity Type: `AWS Service`
-    - Use Case: search and select S3
+    - Use Case: search and select `S3`
     - Next, add the following permission policies:
-        - AmazonS3FullAccess
+        - `AmazonS3FullAccess`
-4. Add the endpoints for the first two roles at the begging of connections_info.yaml.
+4. Add the endpoints for the first two roles at the begging of `connection_info.yaml`.

 #### Evaluation Queue (AWS SQS)
 1. Go to each reader region  (`us-east-1`, `ap-southeast-1`) zone and to the AWS SQS dashboard